lagweasel/router-pref-issue/README.txt

-./disable-m.sh: disable 'medium' preference router advertisements (sends 0-lifetime RA to expire previous advertisements) ./test-ping.sh: send test ping from 'main' VM ./show-route.sh: show IPv6 route info from 'main' VM (runs 'ip -6 route' in main VM)
+./disable-m.sh: disable 'medium' preference router advertisements (sends 0-lifetime RA to expire previous advertisements) ./test-ping.sh: send test ping from 'main' VM ./show-route.sh: show IPv6 route info from 'main' VM (runs 'ip -6 route' in main VM) ./show-journal.sh: show the journal for systemd-networkd (has debug logging enabled) ./monitor-radv.sh: run radvdump on main VM to show router advertisements received by main VM (in realtime / needs to be left running for a while to show stuff)

 Final cleanup